 Old red blood cells travel to your liver, where they’re broken down.
 Bilirubin is the yellow pigment formed by the breakdown of these old cells.
 Jaundice occurs when your liver doesn’t metabolize bilirubin the way it’s supposed to.

 Your liver might be damaged and unable to perform this process.
 Sometimes, the bilirubin simply can’t make it to your digestive tract, where it normally would be removed through your stool.
 In other cases, there may be too much bilirubin trying to enter the liver at once, or too many red blood cells dying at one time.

 - liver infection

 - liver cancer

-- cirrhosis (scarring of the liver)
+- cirrhosis (scarring of the liver, usually due to alcohol)

 - pancreatic cancer

 Jaundice is also a frequent occurrence in newborns, especially in babies who are born prematurely.
-An excess of bilirubin may develop in these newborns because their livers haven’t fully developed yet.
+An excess of bilirubin may develop in newborns because their livers haven’t fully developed yet.

 Your doctor will first conduct blood tests to determine the cause of your jaundice.
 A blood test can not only determine the total amount of bilirubin in your body, but it can also help detect indicators of other diseases such as hepatitis.

 Other diagnostic tests may be used, including: